 Involve the patient's loved ones

-According to AMA Journal of Ethics, patient care requires embracing the support and contributions of every patient’s family and loved ones.
+According to the AMA Journal of Ethics, patient care requires embracing the support and contributions of every patient’s family and loved ones.
 As care plans become more collaborative, it’s up to you to include your patient’s loved ones throughout the process.
-When healthcare providers treat patients and take their family into account, they generate more trust, and enhance the patient experience.
+When healthcare providers treat patients and take their family into account, they generate more trust and enhance the patient experience.

 Coordinate patient care with other providers